OP-TEE/optee_docs/building/devices/qemu.rst

 ******************
 TEE core debugging
 ==================
-To debug TEE core running QEMU with GDB, you don't have to enable any special flags as such, but it's easier to debug if you have optimization disabled.
+To debug TEE core running QEMU with GDB, you need to disable TEE ASLR with ``CFG_CORE_ASLR=n`` flag.
+Furthermore, note that it's easier to debug if you have optimization disabled.
 Other than that you will have four consoles that you are working with.

     - Qemu console
     - NW UART console